Pokes303/WUPDownloader/README.md

 - Run the app from HBL through Haxchi, Browserhax or any exploit you want.

 # Building
-- On Linux/WSL/Mac, install devkitPro.
-- Install WUT with devktpros pacman.
-- Install [libiosuhax](https://github.com/wiiu-env/libiosuhax) and [librpxloader](https://github.com/wiiu-env/librpxloader) from wiiu-env.
-- Clone the repo.
-- Open the folder in a terminal and type `./build.sh`.
-- If everything goes fine, you will have the resulting folder "zips".

-# Building with docker
 - Use `docker build -t nussplibuilder .` to build the container
 - Use `docker run --rm -v ${PWD}:/project nussplibuilder python3 build.py` to build NUSspli